VISTA: Verification In Sequential Turn-based Assessment: Abstract

 \section{Abstract}

-Hallucination---defined here as generating statements unsupported or contradicted by available evidence or conversational context---remains a major obstacle to deploying conversational AI systems in settings that demand factual reliability.
-Existing metrics either evaluate isolated responses or treat unverifiable content as errors, limiting their use for multi-turn dialogue.
-We introduce VISTA (Verification In Sequential Turn-based Assessment), a framework for evaluating conversational factuality through claim-level verification and sequential consistency tracking.
-VISTA decomposes each assistant turn into atomic factual claims, verifies them against trusted sources and dialogue history, and categorizes unverifiable statements (subjective, contradicted, lacking evidence, or abstaining).
-Across eight large language models and four dialogue factuality benchmarks (\textsc{Ais}, \textsc{Begin}, \textsc{FaithDial}, and \textsc{Fade}), \textsc{Vista} substantially improves hallucination detection over \textsc{FactScore} and LLM-as-Judge baselines.
+Hallucination---defined here as generated statements unsupported or contradicted by available evidence or conversational context---remains a major obstacle to using conversational AI systems in settings that demand factual reliability.
+Existing metrics evaluate isolated responses or treat unverifiable content as errors, limiting their use for multi-turn dialogue.
+We introduce VISTA (Verification In Sequential Turn-based Assessment), a framework for evaluating conversational factuality via claim-level verification and sequential consistency tracking.
+VISTA decomposes each turn into atomic claims, verifies them against trusted sources and dialogue history, and categorizes unverifiable statements (subjective, contradicted, lacking evidence, or abstaining).
+Across eight large language models and four dialogue factuality benchmarks (\textsc{Ais}, \textsc{Begin}, \textsc{FaithDial}, and \textsc{Fade}), VISTA substantially improves hallucination detection over FActScore and LLM-as-Judge baselines.
 Human evaluation confirms that VISTA's decomposition improves annotator agreement and reveals inconsistencies in existing benchmarks.
+Further analyses show that incorporating dialogue context into verification substantially improves contradiction detection, and that VISTA reliably identifies abstentions.
 By modeling factuality as a dynamic property of conversation, VISTA offers a more transparent, human-aligned measure of truthfulness in dialogue systems.